 Do you want to help citizens better understand their environment using civic technologies ranging from air sensors to satellite/drone imagery?

-Code for Africa (CfA) has an immediate vacancy for a Senior Technologist to join our sensors.AFRICA team to help build digital tools that transform how African cities work.
+Code for Africa (CfA) has an immediate vacancy for a Hardware Engineer to join our sensors.AFRICA team to help build digital tools that transform how African cities work.

-The successful candidate will help drive pioneering projects including Africa’s largest network of low-cost ‘citizen science’ sensors, monitoring air quality in 5 countries, using cutting-edge experimental water sensors to detect cholera and other contaminants, and novel hydrophone sensors to detect illegal dynamite fishing and coral bleaching in East Africa’s oceans.
-You will also help use drone/satellite imagery to help map settlements and better understand how to combat climate change.
+The successful candidate will help design the remote sensing and Internet of Things (IoT) devices that underpin sensors.AFRICA’s existing network of low-cost ‘citizen sensors’ that monitor air quality in five countries, as well as improving the cutting-edge experimental water sensors that detect cholera and other contaminants, and novel hydrophone sensors that detect illegal dynamite fishing and coral bleaching in East Africa’s oceans.
+You will also help customise/deploy drones to map settlements and better understand how to combat climate change.

 CfA is a non-profit technology R&D lab.
-While robust software/hardware engineering skills are required, no prior air/water/climate monitoring or urban development experience is required.
+While robust hardware engineering skills are required, no prior air/water/climate monitoring or urban development experience is required.

 We will be reviewing applications on a rolling basis so we encourage candidates to apply as soon as possible for consideration.

-The successful candidate will report to CfA’s Senior Product Manager on sensors.AFRICA and will also work with CfA’s wider technology, data, design and content teams in 20 African countries to build robust systems and infrastructures for our partners in watchdog civil society organisations, the investigative media and selected progressive government agencies.
+The successful candidate will report to CfA’s sensors.AFRICA manager, and will also work with CfA’s wider technology, data, design and content teams in 21 African countries to build robust systems and infrastructures for our partners in watchdog civil society organisations, the investigative media and selected progressive government agencies.

 Required: minimum requirements include:

-- BSc/BEng Computer Science, Computer Engineering or equivalent practical experience.
+- BSc/BEng Electrical Engineers, Computer Science, Computer Engineering, Mechatronics Engineering or equivalent practical experience.

-- Ability to design, prototype, validate, test and assemble printed circuit boards (PCBs) using electronic CAD tools such as Eagle.
+- Ability to design, prototype, validate, test and assemble printed circuit boards (PCBs) using electronic ECAD tools, preferably Autodesk Eagle and Fusion360.